digitallyinduced/ihp/Guide/validation.markdown

 We are using Haskell guards instead of the regular `IF` statement to make the code more consice.

-Next let's imagine we have a `currentUserIsAdmin` indicating if the current user is an admin.
-We'd like to only allow admins to set the moderation status of a comment.
-So we'll allowing `fill` on the `commentModeration` field only in that case:
+Next, imagine we have a `currentUserIsAdmin` indicating if the current user is an admin.
+We'd like to allow only admins to set the moderation status of a comment.
+So we'll allow `fill` on the `commentModeration` field only in that case:

 ```haskell
 -- A fake implementation of `currentUserIsAdmin`.